sirixdb/sirix/README.md

 2. The full revision history of the resource or any subset thereof;
 3. The full modification history of the resource or any subset thereof.

-We not only support all XPath axis (as well as a few more) to query a resource in one revision but also novel temporal axis which allow the navigation in time,
+We not only support all XPath axis (as well as a few more) to query a resource in one revision but also novel temporal axis which allow the navigation in time, A transaction on a resource can be started either by specifying a revision number to open or by a given point in time.
+The latter starts a transaction on the revision number which was committed closest to the given timestamp.

 ## Simple Example
 Test if fragments of the resource are not present in the past.
 In this example they are appended to a node in the most recent revision and stored in a subsequent revision)